shawon1fb/EasyXConnect/README.md

 ---

-Happy coding with EasyConnect!
+Happy coding with EasyXConnect!
 If you have any questions or need further assistance, don't hesitate to reach out.

 ---
 ```